hyundai-robotics/doc-industrial-communication/3-cifx-pci-settings-industrial-communication/3-3-EtherNet-IP/3-3-4-Settings-EtherNet-IP-Adapter.md

 ##### 5. When the settings are completed, check the communication status according to the following procedures.

-Refer to (“[**4 Monitoring Industrial Communication**](../../4-monitoring-industrial-communication/README.md)”) for the procedures to check the industrial communications status in the teach pendant.
+Refer to (“[**4.
+CIFX PCI - Monitoring Industrial Communication**](../../4-cifx-pci-monitoring-industrial-communication/README.md)”) for the procedures to check the industrial communications status in the teach pendant.

-![[Figure 3.3.4-5 Industrial Communication Monitoring]](<../../_assets/3-Settings-Industrial-Communication/3.3-EtherNet-IP/4-Slave_setting/image_5.png>)
+![[Figure 3.3.4-5 Industrial Communication Monitoring]](<../../_assets/3-cifx-pci-settings-industrial-communication/3.3-EtherNet-IP/4-Slave_setting/image_5.png>)